 - All courses earn college credit.

-- Seamless transition option to Maria A.A.S.
-Nursing program.
-Practical nurses (PNs) are important members of the healthcare team and can be found anywhere healthcare is delivered - in hospitals, nursing homes and other exciting healthcare settings.
+- Seamless transition option to Maria Associate Degree Nursing (ADN) program.
+A licensed practical nurse (LPN) are important members of the healthcare team and can be found anywhere healthcare is delivered - in hospitals, nursing homes and other exciting healthcare settings.

 *Note: these are nursing classes only.
 A transcript review will determine if you need other prerequisites in addition to the nursing classes, which could result in two additional terms of study and evening options available, but not on the weekend.

 FUTURE is bright for LPNs: accepting applications!
 APPLY NOW: Job Market is Bright for LPNs